sequenceiq/blog/source/_posts/2014-02-26-vote-for-us.markdown

 [Vote for us](http://hadoopsummit.uservoice.com/forums/242807-hadoop-deployment-operations-track/suggestions/5568417-moving-to-hadoop-2-0-yarn-at-sequenceiq)

-Should you have any questions regarding our abstract, and the technical solution or implementation feel free to contact us or check our [GitHub](https://github.com/sequenceiq) page.
+Should you have any questions regarding our abstract, the technical solution or implementation detailsm feel free to contact us or check our [GitHub](https://github.com/sequenceiq) page.

 **Moving to Hadoop 2.0/YARN at SequenceIQ**